Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 What age group is Story Talk 2 suitable for?

-Story Talk 2 is designed for children in early to middle primary school, typically ages 5 to 10.
-It can be adapted for younger children who are beginning to develop narrative skills and for older children who need additional support with story structure.
+Story Talk 2 is designed for students in early to middle primary school, typically ages 5 to 10.
+It can be adapted for younger students who are beginning to develop narrative skills and for older students who need additional support with story structure.
 The activities progress from simple descriptive sequences through to complete story episodes.

 What is the Story Grammar model?